 - Decentralized Network – There are many replicas of the blockchain database and no one participant can tamper with it.
 Consensus among majority participants is needed to append to the database.

 - Secure Cryptography – Uses tried and true public / private signature technology and applies it to create transactions that are impervious to fraud, establishing a shared truth.

-- Smart Contracts – Ethereum blockchains can store both data and Smart Contract logic in the blockchain with ensures automatic settlement on transactions.
+- Smart Contracts – Ethereum blockchains can store both data and Smart Contract logic in the blockchain with ensures an automatic settlement on transactions.

 So how are supply chains using blockchain today?